parsa-cloudsuite/parsa-cloudsuite.github.io/index.md

                         <!-- start include/mainData/dataPicture.jsp -->

 <p>CloudSuite is a benchmark suite for emerging scale-out applications.
-The second release consists of eight applications that have been selected based on their popularity in today's datacenters.
+The third release consists of eight applications that have been selected based on their popularity in today's datacenters.
 The benchmarks are based on real-world software stacks and represent real-world setups.

 </p>